Aequivinius/uibk-python/readme.md

 * exercise-9 `jupyter`
 * exercise-10 `matplotlib` for visualisation

-* exercise-11 NLP project I: normalisation, `nltk`
+* exercise-11 `nltk` and sentiment analysis
-* exercise-12 NLP project II: word frequencies, palindromes 2?, `spaCy`
+* exercise-12 `spaCy` and dependency parsing
-* exercise-13 NLP project III: miniature project (web scraping?)
+* exercise-13 word embeddings

 ## How to use `git` for this course